Be the Change cards created by South Suburban

 Shelter Executive Director Jennifer Gabrenya

+looks on.
 (Carole Sharwarko/H-F Chronicle)

 When she took the stage, Bell told the crowd that night was the first time she ever spoke publicly about her own experience with domestic violence.
 She did so briefly, and then transitioned into her program where she encouraged members of the audience to spread positivity.